Best Errors and Omissions Insurance

 Professional associations and state laws often require E&O insurance for accountants.
 For example, public accounting firms in Ohio must carry a certain amount of E&O coverage, with the amount dependent on the size of the firm.

-Best errors and omissions insurance carriers by state
+Best errors and omissions insurance providers by state

 Your state is another important factor when choosing an E&O carrier.
 While many insurance companies provide national coverage, others cover only a specific territory that could exclude your business's location.

-Here's a list of the best carriers for E&O insurance in our top five states:
+Here's a list of the top E&O insurance companies for Insureon's customers in our best-selling states:

 The Hartford